 Here are sample resources to start or maintain a benthic macroinvertebrate program throughout the watershed.
 The upper watershed method is applicable in Pennsylvania and New York, while the lower watershed method is applicable in West Virginia, Maryland, DC, Virginia and Delaware.
 These resources can be stand alone, but need to be coupled with a benthic training in order to upload data to the Chesapeake Data Explorer.

 Here are some sample resources to start synthesizing and interpreting your monitoring data.
 The Data Interpretation manual will help you take your data from basic values in an Excel spreadsheet to meaningful visuals and stories about your stream, watershed, or ecosystem.
 The manual can be stand alone, but it is best combined with in-person training on data interpretation and science communication.
 The Data Interpretation presentation provides an example of some of the topics covered during an in-person training for data interpretation and science communication.

 Here are some resources for the Chesapeake Data Explorer to facilitate the data upload process.
 The tutorial videos and user guide help navigate through the Data Explorer.
-The CMC team has developed a Microsoft Excel Macro program and user guide to translate data from a horizontal format to the vertical bulk upload format.
-The templates for stations, users and data bulk uploads are also available.
+We have developed a Microsoft Excel Macro program and user guide to translate data from a horizontal format to the vertical bulk upload format that can be used by any group.
+The bulk upload templates for stations, users and data are also available.